 Table of Contents

 The basics of suitcase sizes:

-All manufacturers measure the size of the suitcase from the group to the top of the carry handle.
+All manufacturers measure the size of the suitcase from the ground to the top of the carry handle.
 So this means they don't actually give you the internal measurements of the suitcase.
-It's important to remember that a hard sided luggage will be smaller in capacity than a soft sided one.
+It's important to remember that a hard shell luggage will be smaller in capacity than a soft sided one.
 This is because when you pack a soft shell, it can expand a little.
-A four-wheel spinner is also a little smaller to a two-wheel suitcase.
+A four-wheel spinner also has a little smaller capacity than a two-wheel suitcase.